Mark Hill (English footballer): Wycombe Wanderers

-Hill dropped into non-league football to sign for Isthmian League Premier Division club Wycombe Wanderers during the 1983 off-season.
-He had an excellent start to life at Loakes Park, making 42 league appearances, reaching the first round proper of the FA Cup, the final of the Isthmian League Cup and winning the first silverware of his career as the Chairboys cruised to the 1982–83 Premier Division title.
+Hill dropped into non-League football to join Isthmian League Premier Division club Wycombe Wanderers during the 1983 off-season.
+He had an excellent start to life at Loakes Park, reaching the first round proper of the FA Cup, the final of the Isthmian League Cup and winning the first silverware of his career as the Chairboys cruised to the 1982–83 Premier Division title.
 The club declined a place in the Alliance Premier League and Hill remained with the Chairboys until the end of the 1983–84 season.
-He made 68 league appearances and scored three goals during his two seasons with the club.

 Maidstone United

-Hill signed for Alliance Premier League champions Maidstone United during the 1984 off-season.
+Hill transferred to Alliance Premier League champions Maidstone United in 1984.
 He was a regular pick during a five-year spell with the club and in the 1988–89 season was part of the team which won the Kent Senior Cup and finished top of the renamed Football Conference, which secured promotion to the Football League for the first time in the club's history.
-With the club going full-time for the 1989–90 season in the Football League, Hill left the club in order to remain part-time.
-He made over 200 appearances during his five years with Maidstone United.

 Slough Town

-Hill dropped to the Isthmian League Premier Division to sign for Slough Town during the 1989 off-season.
-Given the captain's armband, he had an excellent first season, leading the team to the league title and the final of the Berks & Bucks Senior Cup.
-Hill remained with the Rebels until the end of the 1991–92 season, having made 93 appearances and scored three goals for the club.
+Hill dropped to the Isthmian League Premier Division to transfer to Slough Town during the 1989 off-season.
+Given the captain's armband, he had an excellent first season, leading the team to the league title and promotion to the Conference.
+Hill remained with the Rebels until the end of the 1991–92 season and made 93 appearances for the club, scoring three goals.

 Hendon

 Hill returned to the Isthmian League Premier Division to join Hendon during the 1992 off-season.
-He made 64 appearances and scored one goal in two mid-table seasons for the club.
+He made 64 appearances and scored one goal during two mid-table seasons for the club.